roman-milk/roman-milk.github.io/out-of-your-systems.md

+===

- ****** Out of Your Systems ****** byTheTalkMan© This was the type of thing that would have sent the alarms blaring in my head.
+This was the type of thing that would have sent the alarms blaring in my head.
 But now, I just had to ignore it.
 Shane was right.
 She was well within her rights to wear something that skimpy.
 I just had to adjust to that.
 There was nothing wrong with it.
 Nothing wrong...

  Kaylee tested the limits of what she could wear all summer.
 Mini-skirts that redefined the word mini.
 Tops that seemed specifically made to show off her boobs.
 Skimpy underwear that always seemed to appear from under her clothes.
 And she seemed to suddenly become allergic to bras.
 I got used to seeing her boobs bouncing and jiggling all summer and her hard nipples dancing under her top.